czt08883/TypedCallable/readme.md

 Use your DataReceiverExample

       $dataReceiver = new DataReceiverExample();
       $dataReceiver->setOnDataCallback(
           new OnDataCallable(
              function (SomeClass $a, array $b, $c) {
                 // just display it, for example
-                echo "Yay, recived some data.";
+                echo "Yay, received some data.";
              }
           )
       );

       /* Simulate incoming data event:
        * This will invoke a callback, installed earlier.
 So output will be
-       *     "Yay, recived some data."
+       *     "Yay, received some data."
        */
       $dataReceiver->onData();